harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/8-ccm-dashboards-and-access-control/ccm-dashboards-by-harness/cluster-cost-dashboard.md

 | Most Expensive Namespaces | The cost of the most expensive Kubernetes namespaces in the cluster.  |
 | Most Expensive Workloads | The cost of the most expensive Kubernetes workloads in the cluster. |
 | Most Expensive Nodes | The cost of the most expensive Kubernetes nodes in the cluster. |
-3. Select **Time Range** to filter the data based on pre-defined time range filters.
+1. Select **Time Range** to filter the data based on pre-defined time range filters.
 The available filters are:
 	* Last 7 Days
 	* Last 30 Days
 	* Last 90 Days
-	* Last year
+	* Last 12 months
+	* last 24 months
 4. Select **Resource** to filter the data based on pre-defined resource filters.
 The available filters are:
 	* Cluster
 	* Namespace